 Finding: Not applicable.
 The proposed use is a quiet and residential in nature.
 Most of the openings that will be on site are from resident bedrooms.
 The outdoor lighting proposed will comply with the outdoor lighting standards, which prohibit glare.
 Outdoor activities will take place in the interior courtyard which will provide privacy to the neighbors.
 The use is also considered a low traffic use and therefore there will not be any negative impacts to the privacy, noise, or traffic of the area and surrounding properties.
+Although there were public comments that privacy of adjacent private yards may be compromised by the proposed second story building windows providing views into adjacent properties, this standard neither limits nor prohibits windows for the purposes of privacy, and no public testimony was provided indicating that the proposed building openings would cause glare, excessive noise or excessive traffic which adversely affect adjacent residential property.
 For these reasons, staff does not recommend prohibitions on building openings within fifty feet of adjacent residential properties.